Kati (book series): Background

 In 1949 Astrid Lindgren was asked by a publisher of Bonniers to write a series of travelling stories for the magazine Damernas värld.
 When Lindgren had written the series, the publisher realised that they should also be published in book form.
 The stories, which were originally meant for grown-ups, were changed into a set of three girl novels.
 The Swedish editions were published in 1950 (Kati i Amerika), 1952 (Kati på Kaptensgatan) and 1953 (Kati i Paris).
-The text remained mainly the same, however small edits have been made.
+The text remained mainly the same, but small edits have been made.
 A critical section on Catholic customs was removed in the girls books, as well as some interactions between Kati and her aunt and some landmarks during the journey through southern France.

 The books were illustrated by Margit Uppenberg under the pseudonym Gobi (Kati i Amerika and Kati i Italien) and by Maivor Persson Malm (Kati i Paris).